-This article will guide you on how to configure the Raspberry Pi to print to a printer using the Common Unix Printing System (CUPS).
+This article will guide you on how to configure the Raspberry Pi to send documents to a printer using the Common Unix Printing System (CUPS).

 What is CUPS?

-CUPS stands for Common Unix Printing System.
-It is a modular printing system for UNIX-like computers that allows a computer to act as a printer server.
+CUPS is a modular printing system for UNIX-like computers that allows a computer to act as a printer server.
 This means that a computer running CUPS is a host that can accept print jobs from client computers, process them, and send them to the appropriate printer for printing.

 For our Raspberry Pi to be able to handle printing jobs, we first need to install CUPS.
 The steps below will guide you on how to do this.

 To install CUPS in your Raspberry Pi, open a Terminal Window and enter the following:

 Answer ‘Yes’ to the prompt to start the installation.
 Installation might take a while due to the number of files that need to be downloaded and installed.

 CUPS uses the user group “lpadmin” to know who is authorized to administer the printers.

 After installing CUPS, add a username to the user group “lpadmin” by entering the following in a terminal window: